top of page

 Blackened Paper

-Two paleontological expeditions in one exclusive itinerary in the wondrous Paleo Playground of the Great Karoo
+Two paleontological expeditions in one to discover the ancestors of mammals and the earliest terrestrial animals in the Great Karoo

 $7,780